rahajarison/discipline/README.md

 `docker run -it --rm -v $(pwd):/app golang:1.18-alpine /bin/sh`

 Start development with Docker Compose
+If your container is already built, you can just connect to the shell and run `go run cmd/main.go`
 Build the image and start the container: Open your terminal in the directory containing the docker-compose.yml file and run the following commands:

 `docker-compose up --build`